 How many times have you left the house with a super high, snatched pony only to find that an hour later it’s completely dropped?
 Super annoying, especially if you’ve spent ages getting it right, but you may be making some key mistakes.
 It’s all about getting it super secure in the beginning and using the right tools that will really hold your hair in place.
 Being pony experts we thought we’d fill you in on the four main reasons why your ponytail keeps dropping, and how to fix it...

 You’re Not Using A Bungee

-This may sound like a really small thing but it’ll make the biggest difference in helping to hold your pony in place.
-When you tie your hair with a regular elastic it can slip down as you’re pulling your hair through it and it’s way harder to get it really tight.
+This may sound like a really small detail but it’ll make the biggest difference in helping to hold your pony in place.
+When you tie your hair with a regular elastic it can slip down as you’re pulling your hair through it, and it’s much harder to get it really tight.
 If you switch to a bungee elastic you’ll be able to hold your pony in place as you’re tying it and can pull the bungee really tight so that your pony doesn’t slip.
 You just need to make sure that you hook the clip on the end really securely into your hair before you start to get the right tension.

 You’re Not Propping It Up

 This is a really good tip for fine hair and will help to give you that voluminous style pony that Kim K loves wearing.
 All you need to do is push two bobby pins into the back of your ponytail, through the elastic, and it’ll push the hair upwards for a fuller effect.
 This is really simple and you can use as many bobby pins as you like to create as much lift as your hair needs.